 Here in the greater Houston area, having a properly working air conditioning unit is more or less essential - who wants to sweat inside their home, after all?
 In light of all the heat that we experience here in Texas, it makes sense to give your air conditioning unit special attention.
 While you can get AC repair in The Woodlands with just a few clicks by getting in touch with us here at Superior HVAC, it’s nice to know how to take care of your AC unit yourself.

-Now, as we mentioned in our previous blog post about HVAC tips and maintenance, we hardly expect our readers to have thorough and extensive knowledge of how to keep their system running smoothly.
+Now, we hardly expect our readers to have thorough and extensive knowledge of how to keep their system running smoothly.
 Fortunately, your AC repair and installation experts at Superior HVAC have such knowledge, and we’d like to continue sharing that knowledge with you in today’s blog post.
 If you have any questions at all about any of our air conditioning installation, air conditioning repair and air conditioning replacement services in the greater Houston area, we’d love to hear from you!
 Contact us today.

 Now, let’s get back to some more useful air conditioning maintenance pointers.

 While we’ve focused a lot on the outside and surrounding area of the air conditioning unit, we’re now going to move inside.
 Quick note: Like we mentioned before, please make sure to shut off the power to your AC unit to prevent the risk of electrocution as well as injury from moving parts.
 With that safety note aside, look inside your blower or furnace unit, and you’ll find the evaporator coil door.
 To access this area, you might need to remove some foil duct tape or take out a few screws or bolts, so make sure that you have some basic tools on hand.